MicrosoftDocs/power-platform/power-platform/admin/set-incoming-outgoing-email-synchronization.md

 Email auto tracking behavior for a given user or queue is a combination of personal options and system settings.
 In addition to synchronization methods described above, server-side sync honors a user's [personal email options](/powerapps/user/set-personal-options#email-tab-options) and environment level [system settings](system-settings-dialog-box-email-tab.md).

-To help you find the right combination of settings for your organization, see [Community forum: Dynamics 365 Customer Engagement – How to choose System Settings and Personal Options for automatic Email tracking](https://community.dynamics.com/crm/b/crminthefield/posts/dynamics-365-customer-engagement-how-to-choose-system-settings-and-personal-options-for-automatic-email-tracking).
+To help you find the right combination of settings for your organization, see [Community forum: How to choose System Settings and Personal Options for automatic Email tracking](https://community.dynamics.com/crm/b/crminthefield/posts/dynamics-365-customer-engagement-how-to-choose-system-settings-and-personal-options-for-automatic-email-tracking).